 In other words, the amount you pay in attorney fees is related to how much work your case will be for the lawyer.

-Keep in mind that you have some control over the scope of work needed.
-For example, you could hire a debt settlement lawyer to handle the full negotiation process and case.
-On the other hand, you could hire a lawyer to handle one specific task or a limited scope.
+Remember that you have some control over the scope of work needed.
+For example, you could hire a debt settlement lawyer to handle the full negotiation and settlement process and case.
+On the other hand, you could hire a lawyer to handle one specific task or limited scope.

 When it comes to billing, there are several ways a debt settlement attorney might structure things.
 You could pay the lawyer an hourly fee, a flat fee for each creditor involved, or even a contingency based on what was saved.
 Some base the fees on how much debt you have.
 Others base the fee on how much the settlement ultimately saves you.

 At Tayne Law Group, our law firm offers a free consultation with one of our experienced debt relief attorneys.
 They will provide a repayment quote, which is how much you will pay if you decide to join the program.
 The monthly payment is based on the full amount of debt you have, your budget, and how quickly you want to pay off your debts.
 There are several payment plan options available to fit your budget.
 (Get more info about our payment process here.)
 And the best part is that you don’t receive bills during the process.
 Knowing your debt is handled right is the best peace of mind.